 Classes are run in a more formal format, depending on the level of ability.

 We believe that children learn best with love and patience.
 It is better to teach slowly and well, ensuring that they consolidate a skill before they move onto the next one.

-Do you teach with flotation aids such as floaties and back packs?
 We believe that if children learn to depend on flotation aids in their lessons, they will only have to re-learn when they are removed.
 Unfortunately, they can give children and parents a false sense of security and their swimming ability.

-Do you insist that children wear goggles and caps?
 Once a child has gone into a class on their own they are required to wear a cap.
 This not only keeps our water cleaner, but keeps hair out of the child’s face.
 Whilst goggles are not compulsory, most children wear them especially if they have sensitive eyes, or are afraid to put their face in the water.